 Hey all!
 Hope you are all having a great day.
 If not, I’m about to make it better!
 Have you ever had the Fried Macaroni and Cheese from Cheesecake Factory?
 They are to die for (along with everything else there).
 If we haven’t mentioned it before, it’s one of our favorite places to visit.
 We’ve redone several of their recipes, like their Luau Salad, or their famous Avocado Egg rolls, or my very favorite recipe from their – Sun-Dried Tomato Fettuccine.
-They are ALL amazing recipes and we were excited to try these cheesy fried balls as well.
+They are ALL amazing recipes and we were excited to try these Fried Mac and Cheese balls as well.
 I warn that they take a little time to put together, but every second is so worth it.
 After the first coat of bread crumbs, we decided that they didn’t look covered enough, so we decided to give them one more dip and I think it made a big difference.
 They were perfectly crunchy on the outside and deliciously soft and creamy on the inside.
 We made them again for our New Years Eve party and I’m guessing it wont be too long before we whip some more up.
 They were a HIT!

+Seriously?!
+Look at the cheesy center!!
+SO GOOD!!!
 This cheesy, delicious appetizer is definitely a new favorite, and we hope you like them as much as we did.

 - 1 pound elbow macaroni

 - 2 cups milk, warmed, plus 2 TB for egg wash